kaglet/knights_travails/README.md

 ## About

 This is a solution to the Knight's Travails path finding problem as part of The Odin Project.
 Details are below.
 There is no GUI for this project.
-It works via the browser console with prompts that can be followed.
+It works via the browser console.

-Find the live link [here]().

 ### [Assignment](https://www.theodinproject.com/lessons/javascript-knights-travails#assignment)